Ankeshkewat/Salon-appointment-system/Readme.md

-<h1>It is a collaborative projects build by a team of three members</h1>
+<h1>It is a collaborative projects build by a team of three members.
+We are working on this</h1>
 <h3>Name of the project is HairDoc using this user can book salon appointment.</h3>